Biden touts infrastructure deal in NH, first stop in US tour

 Biden defeated Donald Trump by 7 percentage points in New Hampshire in the 2020 election, but his popularity has sagged in the state.
 In a University of New Hampshire Survey Center Granite State Poll last month, his overall favorable rating was 34%, with 53% having an unfavorable view.

-On Tuesday, the president will visit a bridge that carries state Route 175 over the Pemigewasset River.
+On Tuesday, the president visited a bridge that carries state Route 175 over the Pemigewasset River.
 Built in 1939, the bridge has been on the state's “red list” since 2014 because of its poor condition.
 Another bridge over the river was added in 2018.

 “The president is going there because there is a broken-down bridge that needs to be repaired,” Psaki said.